kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 * The subscription management will become complex.
   * A single Knative channel will have subscriptions for multiple event types, which will generate unnecessary network traffic and workload.

-  * The `dispatcher` will receive events for all event-types belonging to a channel.
+  * The `dispatcher` will receive events for all event types belonging to a channel.
 Then it has to discard and only deliver those for which the Kyma Subscription has been created.
   * This will lead to fat topics in the underlying PubSub.

 ## Option 3 (Future alternative)